+Payment may be made on-line through our secure web portal which is accessible through the student's Self-Service account.
 Ringling College of Art and Design will defer the payment of the balance due for the semester by the following:

-- •Financial Aid: Anticipated aid will be deferred for those students with a Financial Aid Notification Letter.
+- Financial Aid: Anticipated aid will be deferred for those students with a Financial Aid Notification Letter.
 If the anticipated financial aid is reduced or cancelled the student is responsible for the balance due.
-The Office of Financial Aid may be contacted at finaid@ringling.edu. - •Full Service Payment Plan, administered by Transact/Cashnet: The Full Service Payment Plan provides you the ability to finance the balance due for the semester, interest free and beginning July 1, 2020.
+The Office of Financial Aid may be contacted at finaid@ringling.edu. - Full Service Payment Plan, administered by Transact/Cashnet: The Full Service Payment Plan provides you the ability to finance the balance due for the semester, interest free and beginning July 1, 2023.
 Only tuition, fees, room and required board charges may be included in the Full Service Payment Plan contract.
-For more information, visit https://commerce.cashnet.com/paymentportal
+For more information, visit Transact FSPP- Ringling.